Faculty

 Chin

-Matthew Chin is anthropologist that carries out feminist and queer histories of race to engage contemporary problem spaces at the intersection of geographies and fields.
+Matthew Chin is anthropologist that engages feminist and queer histories of race to confront contemporary problem spaces at the intersection of geographies and fields.

 Walsh